Support Our Program

-UC California Naturalist strives to introduce the public to the wonders of our unique ecology and engage participants in the stewardship of California’s natural communities.
+UC Environmental Stewards strives to introduce the public to the wonders of our unique ecology and engage participants in the stewardship of California’s natural communities.

-Since 2012, we've certified over 3000 California Naturalists who have logged over 148,000 volunteer hours.
-In 2016, 24% of our course participants and 21% of statewide conference attendees received a need-based scholarship to attend courses and training events.
-The California Naturalist Program plays an essential role in California’s future by fostering a new era of citizen involvement in environmental stewardship and civic engagement.
+Since 2012, we have worked with over 56 partner organizations that deliver the course and have certified a community of over 3,720 Naturalists.
+As of September 2019, California Naturalists have volunteered over 168,000 hours, worth over $5 million dollars, in 51 of 58 counties In 2016, 24% of our course participants and 21% of statewide conference attendees received a need-based scholarship to attend courses and training events.
+UC Environmental Stewards plays an essential role in California’s future by fostering a new era of citizen involvement in environmental stewardship and civic engagement.

 We welcome your support to help build our program and scholarship funds.
 You are a philanthropist no matter how much or how little you give!
-Thank you for making the California Naturalist experience impactful and inclusive.
+Thank you for making the UC Environmental Stewards experience impactful and inclusive.